Pirjo

 Pirjo is a Finnish female given name.
-Its nameday is celebrated on 7 October.
+Its name day is celebrated on 7 October.
 It began to be used in the 1920s, and it reached its peak of popularity in the 1940s and 1950s.
 As of 2013 there are 34,650 women with this name in Finland.

 Origin and variants

 The name Pirjo originated as a short form of Birgitta and Piritta, Finnish versions of Brigid.
 A common variant is Pirkko.

 Notable people

 Notable people with this name include: